Ten hard questions about "integrated" business software

 4. If third parties are involved, is there one support point of contact?

-“I recall a business reported a problem that had already been fixed in an update release, but when the vendor went to install that release for them, it found there was a third-party add-on involved that wasn’t supported in the release.
-The client decided to live with the problem rather than getting the update and risking the interface breaking, which could have shut down their warehouse.”
+A business reported a problem that had already been fixed in an update release, but when the vendor went to install that release for them, it found there was a third-party add-on involved that wasn’t supported in the release.
+The client decided to live with the problem rather than getting the update and risking the interface breaking, which could have shut down their warehouse.

 5. Do all the modules and functions look and feel the same?